rottweiler puppy love of rottweilers

 Are Rottweilers Dangerous?

-are rottweilers dangerous The question 'Are Rottweilers dangerous?' is (sadly) bound to be a 'hot topic'!
+The question ‘Are Rottweilers dangerous?’ or ‘are Rottweilers aggressive?’ is (sadly) often a ‘hot topic’!

-I've owned Rottweilers for many years, have taken care of and rehomed, abandoned Pitbulls, and owned a spirited, loving Staffordshire Bull Terrier.
+I’ve owned Rottweilers for many, many, years (both male and female, old and young), have taken care of and rehomed abandoned Pitbulls & Rotties, and owned a spirited, loving Staffordshire Bull Terrier.

 This may not make me an 'expert', but I do have a fair amount of experience with so-called 'dangerous dog breeds'.